Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 learn in their schools.

-Zenith Catering and decoration services which is responsible for a part of the
+Third is Zenith Catering and Decoration Services which is responsible for a part of the

 income generated to the organization by taking catering and decoration